+Terrestrial invertebrate

-Terrestrial invertebrateThe mixture is not considered harmful to terrestrial invertebrates.
+The mixture is not considered harmful to terrestrial invertebrates.

 Biocidal Not designed as a biocide.

-Safety Data Sheet

 13. Disposal Considerations Restrictions There are no product-specific restrictions, however, local council and resource consent conditions may apply, including requirements of trade waste consents.
-Disposal method Disposal of this product must comply with the Hazardous Substances (Disposal) Notice 2017 and the requirements of the Resource Management Act for which approval should be sought from the Regional Authority.
+Disposal of this product must comply with the Hazardous Substances (Disposal) Notice Disposal method 2017 and the requirements of the Resource Management Act for which approval should be sought from the Regional Authority.
 The substance must be treated and therefore rendered non-hazardous before discharge to the environment.
 Contaminated packaging Disposal of contaminated packaging must comply with the Hazardous Substances (Disposal) Notice 2017 clause 12.
 Ensure that the package is rendered incapable of containing any substance and is disposed in a manner that is consistent with the requirements of the substance it contained and the material of the package.
 If possible reuse or recycle packaging.

 14. Transport Information Land Transport Rule: Dangerous Goods 2005 - NZS 5433:2007 There are no specific restrictions for this product (not a dangerous good).
-UN number: NA Proper shipping name: NA Class(es) NA Packing group: NA Precautions: NA Hazchem code: 1T (recommended) 15.
+UN number:NAProper shipping name:NAClass(es)NAPacking group:NAPrecautions:NAHazchem code:NA IMDG UN number: NA Proper shipping name: Not regulated Class(es) NA Packing group: NA Precautions: NA EmS NA IATA UN number: NA Proper shipping name: Not regulated Class(es) NA Packing group: NA Precautions: NA ERG Guide NA 15.
 Regulatory Information This product is an approved substance under the Hazardous Substances and New Organisms Act (HSNO).
 Approval code: HSR002545: Construction Products (Carcinogenic) Group Standard 2020.
+All ingredients appear on the NZIoC.
 Specific Controls Key workplace requirements are:

 SDS To be available within 10 minutes in workplaces storing any quantity.
 Inventory An inventory of all hazardous substances must be prepared and maintained.
 Packaging All hazardous substances should be appropriately packaged including substances that have been decanted, transferred or manufactured for own use or have been supplied Labelling Must comply with the Hazardous Substances (Labelling) Notice 2017.
 Emergency plan Required if > 1000kg is stored.
 Certified handler Not required.
 Tracking Not required.
 Bunding and secondary containment Required if > 1000kg is stored.
 Signage Required if > 1000kg is stored.
 Location compliance certificate Not required.
 Flammable zone Not required.
 Fire extinguisher Not required.
 Note: The above workplace requirements apply if only this particular substance is present.
 The complete set of controls for a location will depend on the classification and total quantities of other substances present in that location.
 Other Legislation In New Zealand, the use of this product may come under the Resource Management Act and Regulations, the Health and Safety at Work Act 2015 and the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016, local Council Rules and Regional Council Plans.
-Safety Data Sheet